KaburaJ/Booking-App/README.md

           )),
 ```

-This last bit of the code ensures that overall, the container retains a circular form.
+This last bit of the code ensures that overall, the initial container retains a circular form.
 </br>

 ### **icon_text_widget.dart**

-This user-defined package provides a layout of the text that accompanies an icon.
+This user-defined package provides a layout of the text that accompanies any icon in this project.
 </br>